Eagle Farm - Pinkenba

 Eagle Farm - Pinkenba was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Eagle Farm-Pinkenba, surveyed from July 2016 to June 2021, had a higher cultural diversity than most local areas.
-It recorded 20.3% of residents speaking languages other than English at home and 35.6% born overseas.
+Eagle Farm-Pinkenba, surveyed in August 2016, exhibited higher cultural diversity than most local areas.
+Of its population, 20.3% spoke languages other than English at home, and 35.6% were born overseas.
 Christianity was the predominant religion, with 44.8%.

 Frequently Asked Questions - Diversity